sort-objects

 — No new lines are allowed in objects.

-This options is only applicable when partitionByNewLine
+This option is only applicable when partitionByNewLine

 is false